eslint/eslint.org/src/content/blog/2022-08-05-new-config-system-part-2.md

 ### Shared settings are exactly the same

 The top-level `settings` key behaves the exact same way as in eslintrc.
-You an define an object with key-value pairs that should be available to all rules.
+You can define an object with key-value pairs that should be available to all rules.
 Here's an example:

 ```js
 export default [